 (4) Candidates must complete the capstone unit in the final semester of the course.

-Candidates complete 140 days of field education and at least one master's level research unit of study (6 credit points).
+In order to be eligible to enrol in SCWK5003, candidates must have completed or about to complete 140 days of field education and at least one master's level research unit of study (6 credit points).

 Course outcomes and further study